gabemahoney/docker-graphite-statsd/README.md

-Forked from https://github.com/graphite-project/docker-graphite-statsd with a few minor config tweaks
+Forked from https://github.com/graphite-project/docker-graphite-statsd with a few minor config tweaks.

 # Docker Image for Graphite & Statsd